 Dissonant coldness recurs throughout The Small House at Allington.
 Plantaganet Palliser, who becomes the gentlemanly hero of the Palliser novels, is here given an unimpressive introduction as a ‘thin-minded, plodding, respectable man’ (p.
 000).
 Untouched by anything that might be described as love, Palliser nevertheless attempts a liaison with the fashionable beauty Lady Dumbello (once Griselda Grantly, familiar to readers of Trollope’s earlier Barsetshire novels).
 She is a woman whose glacial selfishness makes Lady Alexandrina look positively convivial.
-Palliser is entirely dependent on his uncle, the Duke of Omnium, who makes it known that misbehaviour on his nephew’s part would result in disinheritance – a serious risk, as the Duke is identified among the novel’s many intransigent characters: ‘If he says a word, he never goes back from it’ (p.
+Palliser is entirely dependent on his uncle, the Duke of Omnium, who makes it known that misbehaviour on his nephew’s part would result in disinheritance—a serious risk, as the Duke is identified among the novel’s many intransigent characters: ‘If he says a word, he never goes back from it’ (p.
 000).
 This only makes the Palliser more determined to court Lady Dumbello.
 His ineffectual efforts as a moth-like lover share in the quasi-comedy that marks a novel where dignity is hard to come by.
 But they also underline Trollope’s ambivalent response to such wilful perversity.
 Palliser’s approach to Lady Dumbello is dangerous and absurd, and yet Trollope finds his obduracy admirable.
-Like Lily, Palliser will destroy his own prospects rather than give in to the wishes of an older generation.
-‘He had that pluck which would have made himself disgraceful in his own eyes if he omitted to do that as to the doing of which he had made a solemn resolution’ (p.
+Like Lily, Palliser will destroy his own prospects rather than give in to the wishes of an older generation: ‘he had that pluck which would have made himself disgraceful in his own eyes if he omitted to do that as to the doing of which he had made a solemn resolution’ (p.
 000).
 Lady Dumbello’s icy indifference rescues him.
 Her smile is as ‘cold as death, flattering no one, saying nothing, hideous in its unmeaning, unreal grace.
 Ah! how I hate the smile of a woman who smiles by rote!’ (p.
 000).
 Her behaviour is prudent, but her motives chill the blood.